mjsamp/clsmon/README.md

 ## Variables

-You should alter some variables in your script to appropriate values according to your environment.
+Replace variables in your script to appropriate values according to your environment.

 ```bash
 COMMUNITY="public"